Table of Contents

 College costs are rising more rapidly than inflation, according to the College Board, so there are many reasons for parents to be concerned.
 And the costs associated with a college education vary dramatically.

-The median annual tuition and fees for in-state students attending a public four-year college is just under $10,000, while the median annual tuition and fees for those attending private four-year institutions is over $35,000.
-(And these prices do not include room and board.)
+The average published annual tuition and fees for in-state students attending a public four-year college is just over $10,950, while the average published annual tuition and fees for those attending private four-year institutions is over $39,400.1 (And these prices do not include room and board.)

 And then there's retirement, which doesn't come with a set fee — or last just the four-ish years it takes to earn the average bachelor's degree.
 How much you'll need in retirement could depend on multiple factors: